Due:

 Tutorial to help get you started on the Pursuer enemy type:

 NOTE: This tutorial covers the basics for implementing the Pursuer starting from the UnrealLearningKit starter project.
 It does not cover all the requirements for the chaser.
 Use intuition, creativity, and other online tutorials to aid in completing all the requirements!
+You are also able to use behavior trees when implementing your Pursuer.
+More information on behavior trees can be found under this tutorial.

 Step 1: Create the AI Controller